peckpeck20/SWProjectFullStackApp/new_readme.md

 The back end uses MariaDB as our database and uses Node.js, Knex.js and Express.js to run the backend

+The following were learnt through trial and error, provided docs and stackoverflow.
 - Express.js to handle routing
 - Knex.js for parsing and using SQL commands on the database in the backend
 - Node.js is the runtime enviroment for our backend